skiosa/orm/README.md

 # orm
-ORM for Skiosa with TypeORM
+ORM for Skiosa with TypeORM.
+This Repo exposes a private NPM Package witch can be used by the other Services